 6.29 Transaction identifier – the Reporter’s unique identification for the transaction.
 For example, Dealing Number.

-This reference will be used in the return file to link the data back to the correct transaction in the reporter’s system.
+This reference will be used in the Outbound response file to link the data back to the correct transaction in the reporter’s system.

 6.30 Lodgment type – the indicator to identify whether the record contains original, amended or cancelled data.
 Refer to section 9 Reporting Amendments for further information.
 This field must be set to one of the following: